learn-co-curriculum/react-component-mounting-lifecycle-readme/README.md

 ## Overview

-We'll desrcibe what happens in the mounting and unmounting phases of a React component's lifecycle.
+We'll describe what happens in the mounting and unmounting phases of a React component's lifecycle.

 ## Objectives